India

 Read More

-This morning explore the village of Barli by bullock cart.
+After a morning drive to Barli, this afternoon you’ll explore the village by bullock cart.
 As you make your way through the narrow streets you will receive a friendly greeting from all the inhabitants, especially the children.
 You can see traditional potters and shoe makers at work, visit a local temple, and see the memorials to local rulers.
 This provides a great insight into the traditional lifestyles still followed by people throughout rural India.

 This morning rise early (before the worst of the traffic, and also when it is cool) for a cycling tour of the backstreets of Jaipur.
 This is fascinating as you will be cycling around whilst the city is coming alive.
 Children run errands in the street and market stalls are getting set up for the day.
 You will ride past all of the main sites including Jaipur’s iconic Hawa Mahal, a beautiful pink sandstone building where the royal women could watch the world go by without themselves being seen.
 The ride lasts around 2-3 hours and you will be back at your hotel for a late breakfast.